 Elevations will be included for Applicants that meet requirements determined by the program, including substantially damaged properties in the floodplain.
 Elevation will be evaluated on a case by case basis.
 Elevations will not be conducted on properties outside of the floodplain, with the possible exception where elevation is required by local ordinance.
 WVDOC will follow HUD guidance to ensure all structures, defined at 44 CFR 59.1, designed principally for residential use and located in the 1 percent annual (or 100-year) floodplain, that receive assistance for new construction, repair of substantial damage, or substantial improvement, as defined at 24 CFR 55.2(b)(10), will be elevated with the lowest floor at least two feet above the 1 percent annual floodplain elevation.
 Thus, awards may include expenses for additional related costs such as elevation.
-Residential structures with no dwelling units and no residents below two feet above the 1 percent annual floodplain will be elevated or flood-proofed in accordance with FEMA flood-proofing standards at 44 CFR 60.3(c)(3)(ii) or successor standards, up to at least two feet above the 1 percent annual floodplain and therefore requires elevation, the project will be deemed a reconstruction (even if the home was originally assigned as a rehabilitation) due to the cost of elevating the original home 2ft above base flood elevation.
-The cost of this elevation and any unforeseen residential, building code requirements will cause the home to surpass the 50% plus one dollar set forth under this Action Plan.
+Residential structures with no dwelling units and no residents below two feet above the 1 percent annual floodplain will be elevated or flood-proofed in accordance with FEMA flood-proofing standards at 44 CFR 60.3(c)(3)(ii) or successor standards, up to at least two feet above the 1 percent annual floodplain.